- You should check out Swe’s excellent Atari Falcon puzzle, CAPY.

 What is it?

-Athanor II is a point-and-click adventure sequel to the original 8-Bit game.
-Our adventure continues through four different worlds with new interactive characters and an abundance of puzzles.
-All Atari computers are supported with 1MB+ RAM and the Atari STe will use its extra colours, Blitter Chip and the DMA for clean audio sounds.
+Athanor II is a point-and-click adventure sequel to the original 8-bit game.
+Our adventure continues through four worlds with interactive characters and an abundance of puzzles.
+All Atari computers are supported with 1MB+ RAM, and the Atari STe will use its extra colours, Blitter Chip and the DMA for clean audio.
 Excitingly, this is the second title of what will eventually be a trilogy - oh yeah, this is something else to look forward to!!

 I believe the elusive TT and Falcon are also supported but, that's something I'm unable to test unless someone fancies donating their hardware to AtariCrypt?
 Yeah, I thought so...
 O_o

-Design and programming were done using GFA Basic and Devpac by Eric Safar (yes, he of Ranx!!) who was also interviewed a couple of years ago by Atari Legend.
-I must say, this is a quality product and I feel Eric went that extra mile with a product that looks and feels great.
-The build is strong and well-designed plus comes with a bunch of goodies inside the box.
-One of the best purchases I've ever made and something I'm very eager to play.
+Design and programming were done using GFA Basic and Devpac by Eric Safar (yes, he of Ranx!!), who was interviewed a couple of years ago by Atari Legend.
+This is a quality product, and I feel Eric went that extra mile with a product that looks and feels great.
+The build is strong and well-designed, plus it comes with a bunch of goodies.
+What more could the big kid within ever desire?
+One of the best purchases I've made.

 The CryptO'pinion?

-Okay, I'll say it again just to get this point across, this is one of the best purchases I have ever made.
+I'll say it again to get my point across: this is one of the best purchases I have made.
 Athanor 2 is a quality product.
-The box art is weirdly fantastic and there are many trinkets inside along with the disks and manual.
+The box art is fantastic, and there are many trinkets inside, along with the disks and manual.
 It's fun to open up a box to see such goodies, something kids today miss out on with their digital downloads.

-I genuinely cannot wait to begin this adventure and I'm excited to see what wonders lay ahead.
+I genuinely cannot wait to begin this adventure, and I'm excited to see what wonders lie ahead.
 I only hope the family gives me enough quiet time to play it properly (I can but hope).
-Let me know, in the comments below, if any of you have bought and are playing Athanor II.
+Let me know, in the comments, if any of you are playing Athanor II.
 I'd love to hear about your progress and thoughts on the game.
 Enjoy!

 Athanor II - The Legend Of The Birdmen can be purchased using Eric's website.